JosephSamela/ifttt-webhook-notifications/README.md

 ```

 ### POST
-To give you notifications panache - use an http `POST` request.
+To give your notifications panache - use an http `POST` request.
 You can include data in the request body as JSON with keys `value1` `value2` `value3` that map to message ingredients.
 For example `{"value1":"success}` would subsitute `value1` with "success" in the message template.

 #### Shell